-12. As set out in the 2015 ARF Work Plan on Security of and in the Use of ICTs, policies and procedures for sharing information between ARF contact points on preventing ICT crises as well as criminal and terrorist use of ICTs, will be developed via the ARF Study Group and the ARF Inter-Sessional Meeting on Security of and in the Use of ICTs (ARF ISM on ICTs Security).
-The Study Group will prioritise further development of these policies and procedures for recommendation to the ARF ISM on ICTs Security.
+- 11. As set out in the 2015 ARF Work Plan on Security of and in the Use of ICTs, additional policies and procedures for sharing information between ARF contact points on preventing ICT crises as well as criminal and terrorist use of ICTs, will be developed, if needed, via the ARF Study Group, which submit recommendations to the ARF Inter-Sessional Meeting on Security of and in the Use of ICTs (ARF ISM on ICTs Security)., for approval by ARF Ministerial Meeting via the ARF Inter-sessional Support Group on Confidence Building Measures and Preventive Diplomacy (ARF ISG on CBMs and PD) as well as the ARF Senior Officials Meeting (ARF SOM).
+Initial policies and procedures are provided in Annex B. - 12.
+Each country will determine their respective point of contact for each specific ICT security incident, taking into account the technical details and possible consequences.
+Any information exchanged will be voluntary and in line with the respective domestic circumstances of the ARF Participants involved.
+ARF Participants involved in the information exchange will only share that information with third parties by mutual consent.
+ARF Participants should keep a record of all information exchanged.